 Thomas is survived by three sons: Allen, John Henry, and Michael Joseph Andrews; two daughters: Tina Smith and Michelle Andrews; many grandchildren, relatives, and dear friends; he was predeceased by his son Thomas, and by his brother and his seven sisters.
 Thomas was born in Warwick, RI Massachusetts, a calling hour and on January 16, 1939, son of the late Clarence and Agnes (Chagnon) Andrews; after serving honorably in the United States Navy, he worked as an independent truck driver for many years, retiring fifteen years ago and moving to Dayville, CT from Cranston, RI.
-Thomas was a kind man with a terrific sense of humor; he will be truly missed by those who were blessed to know him.
-Please consider making a memocontribution rial to a charity of your choice to benefit our veterans in honor of Thomas.
+Thomas was a kind man with a ter-

+Please consider making a memocontribution rial to a charity of your choice to benefit our veterans in honor of

+rific sense of humor;

+Thomas.